eForms Logo

 Kansas Durable (Financial) Power of Attorney Form

 A Kansas durable power of attorney form is a document that transfers financial powers from a person ("principal") to a trusted representative ("agent").
-It can go into effect immediately or at a specific event and remains valid if the principal should become disabled.
+A power of attorney is made "durable" by specifying that it will remain legally valid even after the principal becomes incapacitated.

 Signing Requirements

-The power of attorney must be signed, dated, and acknowledged by the principal.
-If the principal is physically unable to sign it but otherwise competent and conscious, the power of attorney may be signed by an adult designee of the principal in the presence of the principal and a notary public.
-(K.S.A.
-58-652(3))
+If the principal is physically unable to sign it but otherwise competent and conscious, the power of attorney may be signed by an adult designee of the principal in the presence of the principal and a notary public.[1]

 “Durable power of attorney” means a written power of attorney in which the authority of the attorney in fact does not terminate in the event the principal becomes disabled or in the event of later uncertainty as to whether the principal is dead or alive and which complies with subsection (a) of K.S.A.
 58-652, and amendments thereto, or is durable under the laws of any of the following places: